ncko/ncko.github.io/recipes/chicken-breast-stir-fry-and-chickpeas.md

 - 1 clove garlic
 - 1 thumb of ginger
 - 1/2 tbsp of tamari
+- 1/8th a cup or 17 grams of unsalted almonds
 - Pepper
 - Whatever other seasonings you'd like (all optional)
 	- garlic or onion powder